Are you also wondering about this:

 Along with the types of games and consoles, the other critical aspects would be extra controllers, accessories like gaming headset or headphone/mic combos, and the audio system (if separate).
 Not all of these are completely necessary, but most can be helpful in bringing you the richest gameplay possible.

-Of all the things you need to ensure when equipping a new gaming station, the most important is to find the best TV that can be optimized for a rousing gaming experience.
+Of all the things you need to ensure when equipping a new gaming station, the most important thing is to find the best TV that can be optimized for a rousing gaming experience.
 Although for PC users, we recommend you get the top gaming monitor for your needs instead, since you won’t have trouble with sync issues and ghosting.

 Without dragging this any further, we now present the top TVs for gaming in the table down below.
 We sincerely hope that you find the best TV for gaming in the table below, and if not, let us know of your situation in the comments and we’ll try to find the best gaming TV for you.